ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

 ## Helpful debugs and logs

-**This section is optional and can be used for learning.
-It is not required to go through this in order to complete the lab activities successfully.**
+{% include note.html content="This section is optional and is intended as a learning activity.
+It is not required to go through this in order to complete the lab tasks successfully" %}

 1. On the CLI for DC-vEdge1, issue `debug vdaemon all` followed by `clear control connections`.
 This will tear down all the control connections and the vEdge will rebuilt the DTLS tunnels.
 We can capture the logs to see the process associated with the DTLS tunnels being built